toransahu/notes/docs/Computer-Science/algo.md

     - To check symbolic link loop (deadlock)

 ### Properties
-- A DAG may have one or more Topologican Order
+- A DAG may have one or more Topological Order
-- If all the consecutive vertices in a topologican order, are connected by edges, then these edges forms Hamiltonian path
+- If all the consecutive vertices in a topological order, are connected by edges, then these edges forms Hamiltonian path
-    - If the Hamiltonian path exists, then the topologican order is unique; else the DAG can have two or more topologican order
+    - If the Hamiltonian path exists, then the topological order is unique; else the DAG can have two or more topological order

 ### Implementation Using Stack / DFS
 - Desc: TODO